Cash and Company: Background

-(Patrick Edgeworth and Russell Haig have no idea where the following story came from.
-It is false.
-In fact, being so impressed with Gerard Kennedy's work on the last ep. of Cash, we told the Seven Network he was our choice to replace Lazareff.
-And they agreed.)

 Lazareff decided to leave at the end of the first series, when a second series was still in the planning stages.
 His character was replaced by Ryler, a former bounty hunter, played by Gerard Kennedy, a former cast member of Division 4.
-The Ryler character had appeared in one episode of Cash & Co. and Kennedy was recruited to replace Lazareff after Seven told the Homestead Films that they would not buy a second series unless the popular Logie-winning actor was cast in the new series.
+After Kennedy's character of Ryler had appeared in one episode, he was recruited to replace Lazareff after Seven told the Homestead Films that they would not buy a second series unless the popular Logie-winning actor was cast in the new series.
+Patrick Edgeworth and Russell Hagg however, dispute this account.
+Rather, being so impressed with Gerard Kennedy's work on the last episode of Cash, they claim they told the Seven Network he was their choice to replace Lazareff, upon which Seven agreed.

 The series was renamed Tandarra as the character of Sam Cash was no longer featured, and the fugitives from justice story line was removed.
-The character of Keogh was also dropped, and the character of Annie (Jessica's maid, played by Anne Pendlebury) only appeared in one episode.
+The character of Keogh was also dropped, and the character of Annie (Jessica's maid, played by Anne Scott-Pendlebury) only appeared in one episode.
 The character of Sam Cash was not mentioned at all in Tandarra, and all flashback sequences from the first series removed any reference to him.

 Although the series title is taken from history, the story, events and timeline are of no relation to real life Australian bushranger, Martin Cash, whose gang went by the name of Cash and Co.
-Umbrella Entertainment released the series on DVD Region Free on 2 April 2014.